CRPropa/CRPropa3/pages/Installation.md

 We highly recommend to use a virtualenv setup to install CRPropa!

-### <a name="virtualenv">Install from source in python virtualenv - a detailed guide (RECOMMENDED)
+## Install from source in python virtualenv - a detailed guide (RECOMMENDED)

 CRPropa is typically run on clusters where superuser access is not always available to the user.
 Besides that, it is easier to ensure the reproducibility of simulations in a user controlled and clean environment.
 Thus, the user space deployment without privileged access to the system would be a preferred way.
 Python provides the most flexible access to CRPropa features, hence, Python and SWIG are required.
 To avoid clashes with the system's Python and its libraries, Python virtual environment will be used as well.

 This procedure brings a few extra steps compared to the already given plain installation from source, but this kind of CRPropa deployment will be a worthwhile effort afterwards.

 1. Choose a location of the deployment and save it in an environment variable to avoid retyping, for example,
     ```sh
     export CRPROPA_DIR=$HOME"/.virtualenvs/crpropa"
     ```